IOIO72/favpattern/README.md

 [jQuery](http://jquery.com/).

 **ioioPen** uses this setup and configures the fantastic [BrowserSync](http://www.browsersync.io/) to get a similar developing experience to CodePen.
-I also added a auto prefixer for CSS, source maps and code checkers for CSS, HTML and JavaScript.
+I also added an auto prefixer for CSS, source maps and code checkers for CSS, HTML and JavaScript.

 It is based on the JavaScript runtime [Node.js](https://nodejs.org/), the task automation system